jinbeniyama/tdr/README.md

 ```

 #### 2.2.
 WSC based stacking
-Do stacking (i.e., make 2-d fits from 3-d fits) using World Coordinate System (WCS).
+Do stacking (i.e., make 2-d fits from multiple 2-d fits) using World Coordinate System (WCS).
-I am sorry that you have to prepare corrected fits by yourselves using such as astrometry.net.
+I am sorry that you have to prepare corrected fits by yourselves using such as [astrometry.net](https://astrometry.net/))
 Here I assume the corrected fits is like `rTRCS00000010w.fits`.
+Example of resulting images are shown in Figure 1

 ```
 [usage]